Lim Kay Siu

-Background
+Career

-He may be more recognisable in western cinema due to his role as the North Korean villain in Night Watch set in Hong Kong where he starred alongside Pierce Brosnan and Alexandra Paul and as Prince Chowfa, King Mongkut's brother (Chow Yun-fat) in Anna and the King.
+In the Western world, Lim is known for his role as Monk Gyatso, in Avatar - The Last Airbender.
+He is also known for playing the North Korean villain in Night Watch.
+The film is set in Hong Kong where he starred alongside Pierce Brosnan and Alexandra Paul.
+He also stars as Prince Chowfa, King Mongkut's brother (Chow Yun-fat), in Anna and the King.

 He appeared in various episodes of the Singapore sitcom Phua Chu Kang Pte Ltd as the title character's main rival, Frankie Foo, between 1997 and 2006.

 Personal life

 His older brother, Lim Kay Tong, is also an actor and well-known television personality in Singapore.

 Lim first met his wife, Neo Swee Lin, on her debut theatre performance, Dragon's Teeth Gate, in 1986.
 The two would act as a married couple four years later on the play, The Moon is Less Bright.
-They got married on 12 August 1992.
+They married on 12 August 1992.